About Me - Katie Johnston Jewellery designer, Maker

 I’m a jewellery designer and maker who studied at Bristol School of Art.
-Nature and simple forms influence my jewellery, I use the techniques and the process of enamelling to produce unique and colourful jewellery pieces.
+Nature and simple forms influence my jewellery, I use the techniques and the process of enamelling and silversmithing to produce unique and colourful jewellery pieces.

 Often, the design process starts with an idea followed by a rough sketch, but usually most of the designing is done on the work bench - I’m happy to let the pieces develop in the experimental making process.